10 Most Hydrating Foods to Eat (Without Drinking Water)

 Celery’s water content: 95%

 “There are many foods that people might be surprised to learn are hydrating,” says Sollid.
 “Mushrooms come to mind.
 Once you start cooking them down, however, you’ll quickly be reminded of their high water content!”
 Reap the benefits of the fungus by cooking up a savory mushroom broth, so rich with flavor you won’t even miss the beef or chicken.
 A 2015 study in the International Journal of Medical Microbiology points to the impressive nutritional value of mushrooms, nothing that they are not only high in protein but also have antibacterial properties as well as cholesterol-lowering properties.
 According to Sollid, it would take about 4 cups of sliced mushrooms (60 calories) to equal a cup of water.
+Note that raw mushroom contains more water than cooked.
 (Here’s more about the nutritional magic of mushrooms.)

 Mushrooms’s water content: 92%